biruk-belay/Multimedia_Synch/README.md

 # Multimedia_Synch
-A software to simply calculate the delay between two correalted Multimedai contents and align them accordingly.
+A software to simply calculate the delay between two correlated Multimedia contents and align them accordingly.

 Pre-requisites on Linux or Mac